capnganj/AcidField/README.md

 - switch setPublicPath setting in the webpack.config.js file
 - yarn run build to build a production version inside of /minting-dapp/public
 - copy everything from /minting-dapp/public to /docs (this is where gh-pages point to in the repo settings)
-- manually add the /AcidField prefix to all img and asset links in the /docs file.  index.html and main.js
+- manually add the /Psilocybe prefix to all img and asset links in the /docs files.  index.html and main.js
 - push to main branch on github

 ## Technical roadmap
-- [ ] Psilocybe Beta Rinkeby deployment.
+- [x] Psilocybe Beta Rinkeby deployment.
 Hidden metadata on IPFS.
 Attach and customize minting dapp.
 Test minting > Opensea import.
 - [ ] Sniper API deployment and Rinkeby reveal testing

-- [ ] Psilocybe final 3d model and metadata generation - 3k NFTs
+- [ ] Psilocybe final 3d model and metadata generation - 4.4k NFTs
-- [ ] Psilocybe production deployment, first mints, and Marketplace project imports
+- [x] Psilocybe production deployment, first mints, and Marketplace project imports
 - [ ] Unpause
 - [ ] Reveal